frederic-perez/AmE-dictionary/data/dictionary.md

 __grub__ _n_ _slang_ :eight: Food. _For veterans, this is the three-day weekend to stop counting calories and start devouring free grub._ _Decent pub grub._
 __grubbing__ _v_ :two::hammer:
 __grubby__ _adj_ :two::hammer:
-__grubstake__ _n_ Supplies or funds advanced to a mining prospector or a person starting a business in return for a promised share of the profits.
+__grubstake__ _n_ :two: Supplies or funds advanced to a mining prospector or a person starting a business in return for a promised share of the profits.
 __grudge<sup>1</sup>__ _v_ :three: (grudging)
 __grudge<sup>2</sup>__ _n_ :nine: (grudges) A deep-seated feeling of resentment or rancor: _bears a grudge about the accident._ _I don’t hold any grudges._ _Holding a grudge._ :es: rencor
 __grudging__ _adj_ _That behavior had won the soldier’s respect, and grudging affection._